alsenet-labs/electron-dataminer/README.md

        For example if you declare:
          pageClass: 'mypage',
        then electron-dataminer will try to load:
-         1. A module named __dirname/page/mypage.js (see electron-dataminer-test/page/my-page.js)
+         1. A module named __dirname/page/mypage.js (see electron-dataminer/test/page/my-page.js)
-         2. A module named electron-dataminer-mypage (see package electron-dataminer-mypage)
+         2. A module named electron-dataminer-mypage (see npm package electron-dataminer-mypage in electron-dataminer/test/page/)
          3. A module named mypage (figure it out) the module should export a function returning the module exports (see page/my-page.js below)